Perceptive-Cloud/helix/README.md

 Helix is maintained and funded by [Perceptive Software](http://www.perceptivesoftware.com)

-The names and logos for twistage are trademarks of Perceptive Software.
+The names and logos for Perceptive Media are trademarks of Perceptive Software.

 License
 -------